“A tale of armed trade, colonialism, slavery, and the dispossession of native peoples.” - Dr. Sven Beckert

 24 x 24 inches

-Following the rise in demand for this vibrant fabric, the motifs slowly began to shift to cater to the European market.
-The designs became more “romantic” and “exotic’ featuring combinations of birds and flowers from all over Asia in a mismatched narrative.
+Following the rise in demand for the vibrant chintz fabric, the motifs slowly began to shift to cater to the European market.
+The designs became more “romantic” and “exotic’ featuring combinations of birds and flowers from all over Asia in a mismatched narrative that is shown in the blurring of the brushstrokes in the painting.

 Painting and Screen Print on Wood with Molding Paste